yungmexx/V-Interact/readMe.md

-# v-interact
+# V-Interact

 <img width="641" height="377" alt="{2E34A92F-7C93-45C4-96A7-C202182339FD}" src="https://github.com/user-attachments/assets/56457592-e4cb-4247-8928-c2646fd69b70" />

-Proximity interaction points for FiveM.
+3d interaction points for FiveM.
 Each point starts as a small dot in the world.
 When the player gets close and looks at it, the dot turns into a prompt.
 If a point has more than one option, the player can scroll the mouse wheel to switch between them.
-Everything is drawn natively (`DrawSprite`/`SetDrawOrigin`), so the prompt stays locked to its spot in the world with no lag, even when the camera moves fast.
+Everything is drawn natively (`DrawSprite`/`SetDrawOrigin`)

 It also includes `vehicle_doors.lua`, which automatically adds a point on all the doors, hoods, and trunk of any nearby vehicle.
 These points